HomeITAdmin/nextcloud_geoblocker/README.md

 - Disadvantages
   - API key needed.
   - Installation efforts needed from the administrator.
+- Known issues
   - There are reports, that the "geoip2.phar" file gets deleted in the "3rdparty/maxmind_geolite2/" folder during update of the Nextcloud instance or the Geoblocker App.
-Use the option to put the file in the database folder then.
+Try using the option to put the file in the database folder in that case.

 If Geoblocker is insisting on that there is an error in the installation the following may help: